ASHIK11ab/Flask-Series/README.md

     cursor: pointer;
   }
 ```
-  1. We are giving the form a fixed width and some padding and border radius.
+  &emsp;&emsp;&emsp;i.
+We are giving the form a fixed width and some padding and border radius.<br>
-  1. We style the label to display as a block element and we give it some margin bottom.
+  &emsp;&emsp;&emsp;ii.
+We style the label to display as a block element and we give it some margin bottom.<br>
-  1. We give some padding and border radius to the input field.
+  &emsp;&emsp;&emsp;iii.
+We give some padding and border radius to the input field.<br>
-  1. We give a background color and text color and we give it some padding.
+  &emsp;&emsp;&emsp;iv.
+We give a background color and text color and we give it some padding.

-1. After styling this is how our index page will look.
+6. After styling this is how our index page will look.
 <p align="center">
   <img src="static/images/app_image.png" width="400px" height = "300px">
 </p>

-1. Now we need to get the input data in the backend.
+7. Now we need to get the input data in the backend.
 Since our index route is also going to accept a POST request we need to specify the list of methods that this route should accept.
 ```python
   @app.route('/', methods=["GET", "POST"])
   def index():